sean-dougherty/cuda-edu/README.md

 the number of threads in a block down to a small number, it can make debugging more simple than the Fibers Dispatcher.
-You'll be able to see all of the threads from your block and inspect each of their state while your program is in at a breakpoint.
+You'll be able to see all of the threads from your block and inspect each of their state while your program is paused by the debugger.

 ## Fibers Dispatcher ##